By Tim Lambert

 In the 16th century Ireland was still Liverpool's main trading partner.
-In 1540 a writer said: 'Irish merchants come much hither as to a good harbour'.
+In 1540 a writer said: 'Irish merchants come much hither as to a good harbor'.
 He also said there was 'good merchandise at Liverpool and much Irish yarn, that Manchester men buy there'.
 Skins and hides were still imported from Ireland.
-Exports from Liverpool at that time included coal, woollen cloth, knives and leather goods.
+Exports from Liverpool at that time included coal, woolen cloth, knives and leather goods.
 There were still many fishermen in Liverpool.

 The port also benefited when English troops were transported to Ireland to put down rebellions in the 16th and early 17th centuries.
 The troops spent money in the town.
 Liverpool was growing at this time but it still had a population of only 2,000 in 1600.
 The population of Liverpool probably reached 2,500 by the time of the civil war in 1642.
 Like all towns at that time Liverpool suffered from outbreaks of the plague.
 There were severe outbreaks in 1558 and 1609, 1647 and 1650.
 Meanwhile in 1515 a grammar school was founded in Liverpool.

 In 1642 the civil war between king and parliament began.
 At first Liverpool was in royalist hands but in May 1643 Parliamentarian soldiers took the town.
 They dug ditches and erected earth ramparts around Liverpool to defend it from royalist attack.
 In June 1644 Prince Rupert led a royalist army to try and re-capture Liverpool.
 He described the town as a 'mere crows nest which a parcel of boys could take'.
 At first attacks were repulsed but then the Parliamentary troops left by sea leaving the people of Liverpool to defend their town themselves.
 The royalists attacked Liverpool one night.
 The townspeople resisted fiercely but were overcome.
 Many of them were killed.
 The royalist troops then sacked Liverpool.
 However Liverpool only remained in royalist hands for a matter of weeks.
 In the summer of 1644 the royalists lost the battle of Marston Moor.
 Following the battle they lost the whole of the North of England, including Liverpool.

-Liverpool began to grow rapidly in the late 17th century with the growth of English colonies in North America and the West Indies.
+Liverpool began to grow rapidly in the late 1600s with the growth of English colonies in North America and the West Indies.
 Liverpool was, obviously, well placed to trade with colonies across the Atlantic.
 The town boomed.
 In 1673 a New Town Hall was built on pillars.
 Underneath them was an exchange where merchants could buy and sell goods.

 At the end of the 17th century a writer named Celia Fiennes visited Liverpool and gave it a glowing report.
 She said: 'Liverpool is built on the river Mersey.
 It is mostly newly built, of brick and stone after the London fashion.
 The original (town) was a few fishermen's houses.
 It has now grown into a large, fine town.
 It is but one parish with one church though there be 24 streets in it, there is indeed a little chapel and there are a great many dissenters in the town (Protestants who did not belong to the Church of England).
 It's a very rich trading town, the houses are of brick and stone, built high and even so that a street looks very handsome.
 The streets are well paved.
 There is an abundance of persons who are well dressed and fashionable.
 The streets are fair and long.
 Its London in miniature as much as I ever saw anything.
 There is a very pretty exchange.
 It stands on 8 pillars, over which is a very handsome Town Hall.'
 She also said: 'The town of Prescot stands on a high hill.
 It is a very pretty, neat town with a large market place and well paved, broad streets.'

 In 1684 almshouses were built in Dale Street.
 They were followed in 1692 by almshouses in Shaws Brow.
 Then in 1699 Liverpool was finally made a parish of its own.
 The first parish church was St Peters, which was built in 1704.
 Meanwhile in 1660-78 parts of the castle were demolished.
 The rest was demolished early in the 18th century.

-In the early 18th century the writer Daniel Defoe also commented on Liverpool's booming trade.
+In the early 1700s the writer Daniel Defoe also commented on Liverpool's booming trade.
 He said: 'Liverpool has an opulent, flourishing and increasing trade to Virginia and English colonies in America.
 They trade round the whole island (of Great Britain), send ships to Norway, to Hamburg and to the Baltic as also to Holland and Flanders (roughly modern Belgium).'

-In 1708 the Bluecoat School for 50 poor boys was built.
+In 1708 the Blue coat School for 50 poor boys was built.
 (It was called that because of their school uniforms).
 The Royal Infirmary was founded in 1749.
 In 1754 a New Town Hall was built.

 Liverpool continued to grow rapidly.
 By the early 18th century it had probably reached a population of 5,000.
 By 1750 the population of Liverpool had reached 20,000 and by 1801 77,000.
 Many of the inhabitants were immigrants.
 In 1795 a writer spoke about 'the great influx of Irish and Welsh of whom the majority of the inhabitants at present consists'.